microsoft/ai-developer/Python/challenges/Challenge-06.md

 ### [< Previous Challenge](./Challenge-05.md) - **[Home](./README.md)** - [Next Challenge >](./Challenge-07.md)

-# Challenge 06 - Responsible AI: Exploring Content Filters in Azure OpenAI
+# Challenge 06 - Responsible AI: Exploring Content Filters in Azure AI Foundry

 ## Introduction

-In this challenge, you will learn how to enhance the safety and reliability of your AI-powered applications by leveraging content filters and protection mechanisms available in Azure OpenAI.
+In this challenge, you will learn how to enhance the safety and reliability of your AI-powered applications by leveraging content filters and protection mechanisms available in Azure AI Foundry.
 Azure AI provides powerful tools to help developers create ethical AI solutions by filtering out harmful or inappropriate content from model outputs.
-You will explore how to work with these filters in the Azure OpenAI Studio, adjust settings, and even create custom filters to block specific words or phrases.
+You will explore how to work with these filters in the Azure AI Foundry Studio, adjust settings, and even create custom filters to block specific words or phrases.

 Content filters are essential in ensuring that your AI models meet your organization's ethical guidelines and regulatory requirements.
 By the end of this challenge, you will be able to configure filters that align with your application's needs and ensure safer interactions.

 ## Pre-requisites

 1. [Access to Azure AI Foundry](https://ai.azure.com) (See step 1 below).
-2. An Azure OpenAI resource created in an earlier challenge.
+2. An Azure AI Foundry resource created in an earlier challenge.

-> NOTE: Make sure you have access to the Azure AI Foundry and an existing Azure OpenAI resource, as these are required to complete this challenge.
+> NOTE: Make sure you have access to the Azure AI Foundry and an existing Azure AI Foundry resource, as these are required to complete this challenge.

 ## Challenges